 Sub-sale properties (properties sold in the secondary market) on the other hand usually have prices that are more reflective of real market values.
 They're easier to evaluate because of the available history in terms of appreciation rate, rental rates, occupancy, demand, maintenance and quality.

 What you see is what you get with sub-sale properties.

 That brings us to the first big insight if you're buying a house:

 You want to get a house that does not come with cash-back rebates, huge discounts and that is ideally in the sub-sale market, where you can make a fairly thorough assessment with real data (not projections).

 But private owners are not going to give you cash back rebates and no-money down deals in general.

-If you have very little capital, buying a house that gives you the best investment return may therefore seem like a pipe dream.
-Something you would love to do but simply cannot afford to.
+If you have little capital, buying a house that gives you the best investment return may therefore seem like a pipe dream.
+Something you would love to do but simply can’t afford to.

 #1 Mark-Up Sale

-You can look for "very motivated" owners who're selling their houses at below-market-value (BMV) and happy to do something called a "mark-up" in the Sales & Purchase Agreement (SPA).
+"Highly motivated" owners who’re selling their houses at below-market-value (BMV) may be agreeable to do something called a "mark-up" in the Sales & Purchase Agreement (SPA).

 Let me illustrate.